Liouville type theorems on manifolds with nonnegative curvature and strictly convex boundary: Abstract

 \section{Abstract}

-We prove some Liouville theorems on smooth compact Riemannian manifolds with nonnegative sectional curvature and strictly convex boundary.
-This gives a nonlinear generalization in low dimension of the recent sharp lower bound of the first Steklov eigenvalue by Xia-Xiong and verifies partially a conjecture by the third author.
-As a consequence, we derive several sharp Sobolev trace inequalities on these manifolds.
+We prove some Liouville type theorems on smooth compact Riemannian manifolds with nonnegative sectional curvature and strictly convex boundary.
+This gives a nonlinear generalization in low dimension of the recent sharp lower bound for the first Steklov eigenvalue by Xia-Xiong and verifies partially a conjecture by the third named author.
+As a consequence, we derive several sharp Sobolev trace inequalities on such manifolds.